WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 The Globe.com's Stephan Paternot was known as 'the CEO in the plastic pants' after he was filmed in a nightclub saying, 'Got the girl.
 Got the money.
 Now I'm ready to live a disgusting, frivolous life.'

-In 2010, Paternot founded Slated, a private marketplace for investors to back indie film projects.
-Krizelman currently runs MediaRadar, an advertising market research companies.
+Paternot in 2012 founded Slated, a private marketplace for investors to back indie film projects.
+Krizelman runs MediaRadar and AdRadar, two advertising market research companies.

 Pets.com launched in August 1998.
 It became famous for the millions it spent on TV advertising with the Pets.com sock puppet.
 The company IPO-ed in February 2000 but was liquidated 268 days later.